 Beyond these conceptual enrichments, students benefit from the mental discipline that learning these languages necessarily entails.
 We believe that now more than ever, our world needs minds that are trained to synthesize, analyze and hypothesize.
 Studying the classics asks all of this and more of students and thus produces minds empowered to think more flexibly, critically and effectually about the past, the present and the future.

-The Classics Department offers courses emphasizing the cultural and history of antiquity as seen through the archeological and written remains of ancient Greece and Rome.
+The Classics Department offers courses emphasizing the culture and history of antiquity as seen through the archeological and written remains of ancient Greece and Rome.
 Beginning coursework uses a readerly approach to learning the language and introduces students from the beginning to the genres of history, poetry, oratory, and philosophy in Latin and Greek.
 St. Mark’s offers a special Classics Diploma to qualified students.
 To earn this diploma, a student must complete three years of one classical language and two years of the other and complete a final senior project of their choice.
 We accept credits in either language earned before a student’s entrance to St. Mark’s.